Long distance relationship problems are bound to occur when navigating being apart from those we love.

 But it’s worth noting that research has demonstrated the positive impacts of having something to look forward to, like a boost in positive emotions and a better ability to manage stressors.

 There’s no rush to have everything set out immediately, agreeing on a specific date can be a pretty daunting task.
 Instead of putting pressure on yourselves to nail down all the details at once, start with a ballpark like year and month, or season and go from there.

 Further conversations around closing the distance will be much easier to have and start to focus on areas that help to better define the ‘when’.
 Among other topics, you’ll start to discuss things like:

 - What you’re both open to in terms of moving (the who and where)

 - Savings goals that will make the transition easier

 - Dates you may not be able to move before (work, studies etc), and

 - Obstacles that may push back when you reunite (visas etc)

 If you’re still far off from figuring out an end date, planning visits and small trips together in advance still provides a light at the end of the tunnel, even when it’s temporary.

-If you need help taking the next step, check out our Closing The Distance Date Calculator, which has been specifically designed to formulate a date you can close the distance based on a savings goal.
+Need help taking the next step?
+Check out our Closing The Distance Date Calculator, which has been specifically designed to formulate a date you can close the distance based on a savings goal.